What is Burmese Teak Flooring?

 Water Solubility

 Burmese teak has high water-resistance qualities because of the natural oil it contains.
 Drop a point of water on the natural and faux teak flooring to see how well this technique works.
-A water droplet will remain on the surface of genuine Burmese teak, while one on imitation teak will permeate the wood.
+A water droplet remains on the surface of genuine Burmese teak, while one on imitation teak will permeate the wood.

 Burmese teak flooring, which exudes the prestige of the homeowner, is frequently viewed as a symbol of affluence in South-East Asia.
 Designers use Burmese teak for its aesthetic appeal because it offers countless flooring design options that endure throughout time.
-The colour tone gradually darkens as it is exposed, giving your home a cozy and welcoming atmosphere.
+The colour tone gradually darkens as it is exposed, giving your home a cosy and welcoming atmosphere.
 Burmese teak flooring improves the room’s appearance overall and gives your comfortable home a friendly atmosphere.

 Why Should You Opt For the Burmese Teak